Key takeaways

 Although your diet isn’t as closely linked to erectile dysfunction as factors like your activity level and cardiovascular health, it can still play a role in helping you get erect faster and maintain an erection (or, if you eat poorly, prevent you from getting hard in the first place).

 Erectile dysfunction is closely linked to high blood pressure.
-This means that foods that increase your blood pressure could have a small but noticeable negative effect on your ability to get hard and sustain a longer erection adequate enough for sexual activity.
+This means that foods that increase your blood pressure could have a small but noticeable negative effect on your ability to get hard and sustain a longer, adequate erection, enough for sexual activity.

 Common foods that raise blood pressure include deli meats, canned foods, fast food and other foods that are high in sodium.
 In fact, anything that’s high in sodium is likely to raise your blood pressure and affect blood flow throughout your body.
 We know, it’s a bummer.